Traveling is an incredibly rewarding experience. It changes your perspective on the world, on life, on yourself.

 And if you're reading this and panicking because you've already left home and forgotten to get insurance, or because you decided that going home sucked and you've opted to travel for longer, you're in luck.

-Both of my recommendations will cover you while you are traveling.
+Both of my recommendations will cover you while you are traveling in Thailand.
 True Traveller even has an ‘Already Travelling?' box to tick on the main quote page

 Don't let that be you.